- Published on

 - Capturing Phase: Event travels down from

-option) trigger here. - Target Phase: Event reaches the
+windowto theevent.target.
+Handlers registered withuseCapture = true(orcapture: trueoption) trigger here. - Target Phase: Event reaches the

-element. - Bubbling Phase: Event travels up from
+event.targetelement. - Bubbling Phase: Event travels up from

-.
-Most common phase, default foraddEventListener
+event.targettowindow.
+Most common phase, default foraddEventListener.

 - Capturing Phase: Event travels down from